-This class will equip the student with knowledge and an understanding of protocol to give nutrition counseling to a wide range of clients based on their health history and personal wellness and fitness goals.
-Prerequisite: EXS 273
+This class will equip the student with knowledge and an understanding of protocol to give nutrition counseling to a wide range of clients based on their health history and personal

 EXS 393 ADVANCED ATHLETIC TRAINING 2-3-3

 Builds on experiences gained in EXS 243.
 Includes prevention, evaluation and treatment of athletic-related injuries.
 Emphasis given to injury assessment and topics related to sports medicine.
 Examines relationship of athletic trainers in management and care of injuries and their role as professional allied health practitioners.
 Prerequisites: BIO 154 or BIO 384, EXS 243